-Amazon VCPM Sponsored Display Ads - Weird Reporting?
+What's with the Weird Reporting on Amazon VCPM Sponsored Display Ads?
 Here's What's Happening...

 VCPM advertisements (offered by Sponsored Display Ads - aka SDAs) are some of my favourites.
 You pay per thousand impressions rather than clicks.
 That's not why I like them.
 I like them because if you get them right, they deliver impressive results, and as they often appear off-Amazon, they don't compete with current ads.

 But there's a problem...

 This became clear when I started seeing some strange reporting data for a client.
 Here's an example...

 If I clicked on the TARGETING tab in Campaign Manager, which I do whenever I want to see an overview of where the ad spend is going, I saw that one VCPM campaign had 23 orders with 502% ACoS for a 30-day period!